bwv988/datasciencecoursera/exploratory/README.md

-# Exploratory Data Analysis
+## Exploratory Data Analysis

-Exploratory data plotting techniques.
+Some tests for exploratory data plotting and analysis techniques.